Need to release a new Gem version but not sure how? Or are you just curious about how releasing a gem works? Then, this post is for you.

 - Open a PR with the changes

-Once the PR is merged, we can build the gem:
+Once the PR containing the version bump and the CHANGELOG update is merged, and the release is published, we can build the gem:

 -